denji/homebrew-nginx/README.md

 This tap is designed specifically for a custom build of Nginx with more module options.

 ## Installation

     brew tap marcqualie/nginx
-    brew install marcqualie/nginx/nginx
+    brew install nginx-full

 ## Why submit modules here?

 Rather than submitting modules to the core Homebrew Nginx Forumla this repo will serve as a place where any module can be added and configured for custom purposes.

 ## What about conflicts?

-You cannot install this Formula and `mxcl/master/nginx` at the same time.
-If there is enough demand I will change this in the future
+This version of Nginx is designed to be installed alongside a current install of Nginx from `mxcl/homebrew`.
+However, they cannot be linked at the same time.
+To switch between them use brew's built in linking system.

+    brew unlink nginx
+    brew link nginx-full

 ## Credits